dream-lab/wicm/README.md

 ---
 ## 8. Minimal experimental pipeline to run all algorithms

 A minimal experiment script has been provided [`build/scripts/giraph/runExperiments.sh`](https://github.com/dream-lab/wicm/blob/Eurosys2022/build/scripts/giraph/runExperiments.sh) to run all algorithms for two different source vertices (`22499` and `19862`) in the sample graph, for ICM, ICM+LU+DS, WICM and WICM+LU+DS.
-For WICK variants, we evaluate two different temporal partitioning of the graph (`"0;20;30;40"` and `"0;21;40"`).
+For WICM variants, we evaluate two different temporal partitioning of the graph (`"0;20;30;40"` and `"0;21;40"`).
-For each source vertex and algorithm, the a  `build/scripts/giraph/compare.sh` script automatically verifies that the job output returned by ICM is identical to the ones returned by our optimizations, ICM+LU+DS, WICM and WICM+LU+DS.
-This is a sanity check for correctness.
+For each source vertex and algorithm, the `build/scripts/giraph/compare.sh` script automatically verifies that the job output returned by ICM is identical to the ones returned by our optimizations, ICM+LU+DS, WICM and WICM+LU+DS.
+This is a sanity check to ensure the correctness of our optimizations relative to the ICM baseline.

 To run the experiment pipeline: